wol-e/docker/README.md

 # jupyter_docker

-Clearly Jupyter is one of the most common Data Science tools.
-This template aims at providing an out of the box method to run a jupyter server from within a docker container.
+This template provides an out of the box method to run a jupyter server from within a docker container.

 Docker is very popularly used for managing dependencies and services by isolating them in a fixed environemt.
 For me as a Data Scientist a great benefit is that I can package my dependencies easily together with the code of my individual  projects.
 Thus I don't have to manage any vitual environment anymore.
 Another benefit is that shared code can be run out of the box.